2019 Boston Red Sox

 History, Comments, Contributions

-The 2019 Boston Red Sox were coming off arguably the best season in franchise history, an impressive won in the 2018 World Series under rookie manager Alex Cora.
+The 2019 Boston Red Sox were coming off arguably the best season in franchise history, an impressive win in the 2018 World Series under rookie manager Alex Cora.
 They did not add any players coming into the season, although they let go a few, such as P Drew Pomeranz and closer Craig Kimbrel, whose demand for a multi-year contract and inconsistency late in the season made him less appealing to the front office.
 Kimbrel remained available as a free agent to any team when the season started, and the Red Sox did not have a true closer either.
+However, they did re-sign a couple of pitchers who had been key to the World Series conquest, Nathan Eovaldi for four years and $68 million, and Chris Sale to a five-year contract extension worth $145 million.

 The Red Sox's home opener, played on April 9th against the Toronto Blue Jays, was more of the same: Sale fell to 0-3 with another shaky performance as the Red Sox were defeated, 7-5, by a team that had been in a deep hitting slump until then.
 The only positive note was the return to action of team icon Dustin Pedroia, who started the game at second base after missing all but three games the previous season, and not playing since May.
-They needed more late-game heroics to register their next win, on April 11th, against Toronto: the Red Sox were trailing 6-5 in the 9th, but manged to rally for two runs against closer Ken Giles, with Rafael Devers providing the walk-off hit.
+They needed more late-game heroics to register their next win, on April 11th, against Toronto: the Red Sox were trailing 6-5 in the 9th, but managed to rally for two runs against closer Ken Giles, with Rafael Devers providing the walk-off hit.
 After continuing to play listlessly for another week, and seeing Pedroia head back to the injured list after only a handful of games, accompanied by postseason hero Nathan Eovaldi, they finally showed some life over the Easter week-end, April 19-21, when they swept the Tampa Bay Rays in three games on the road; until then, the Rays had been the best team in the American League.
 They finished April at 13-17, but played better at the start of May, reaching the .500 mark at 19-19 on May 8th, in the midst of winning 9 of their first 11 games that month.
 But they failed to build on that momentum, falling back into some bad habits.
 A 4-1 loss to the Yankees on May 31st meant that they were back to just one game above .500, at 29-28, as the month ended.
 They now trailed the Bronx Bombers by 8 1/2 games, with the Rays just behind the Yankees.
 The bullpen was still a problem area as pressure to bring back the still-unsigned Kimbrel grew, while it seemed increasingly likely that Pedroia's career was over.
 The main positive news during the month was the contribution of rookie 2B Michael Chavis: after making his debut at the end of April, he had 10 homers and 27 RBIs after 36 games.
+He was named the Rookie of the Month for May, while Devers was the Player of the Month after hitting .351 with 8 homers.

 Awards and Honors